Joel Villanueva: 19th Congress

 Villanueva ran for re-election in the 2022 senatorial elections.
 Running as an independent candidate, he was named as a guest candidate of the Lacson–Sotto, MP3 Alliance, and TRoPa slates.
-He was successful, landing in the 9th place with 18,539,537 votes.
-He was later named Senate Majority Leader at the opening of the 19th Congress.
+According to data from Nielsen, Villanueva was among the biggest campaign spenders in the Senate race, having spent ₱1.73 billion during the pre-campaign period and ₱1.05 billion during the campaign period.
+He was successful, landing ninth place with 18,539,537 votes.
+He was later named Senate majority leader at the opening of the 19th Congress.
+New San Jose Builders gave Villanueva a campaign donation of ₱20 million, which was biggest corporate donation to a senatorial aspirant in the 2022 elections.
+The Philippine Center for Investigative Journalism noted that the donation constitutes a possible election violation of the ban on giving or receiving donations from corporations with active government contracts.